RaikOtto/Uniquorn/README.md

 Package to identify cancer cell lines (CL)s based on their weighted mutational fingerprint.

-# How to make it work:
+# 1 How to make it work:  Quickstart

-Start R

-# 1 Quickstart

 ## Preparation

+Start R session e.g. RStudio

 optional if you have the packages installed and loaded